AyazRahman/BigBrother/README.md

 ![](Images/Login.png) ![](Images/Register.png)

-Once the device is registered, the user is taken to the login screen where they can log in using his credentials. if they does not have an account they can register for a new account.
+Once the device is registered, the user is taken to the login screen where they can log in using their credentials. if they does not have an account they can register for a new account.
 Used Email/Password authentication in Firebase for this feature

 ### Home Screen: